jerrywdlee/clipy-mate-cli/README.md

 # Or
 $ clipy-mate merge

 # [Danger!]
-Clean up and Force Update local snippets
+Download and Reset local snippets
+# It will delete all local snippets
 $ clipy-mate -f
 # Or
 $ clipy-mate --force